7 times Cardi B gave us her best financial advice

 Cardi B rose to fame through Instagram and reality TV.
 Classic millennial.
 But her money advice is lightyears ahead of "cut out the avocado toast!"

-If the lyrics of her single Money – an indicator in itself of the importance she places on being financially savvy – are anything to go by, Cardi is all about the hustle.
+If the lyrics of her single Money – an indicator in itself of the importance she places on being financially savvy – are anything to go by, Cardi is all about the hustle (she's the first solo female rapper to top the US charts since 1998!).

 We went through her tweets and found the best pieces of financial advice she has to offer especially for you.
 As Cardi would say, make money moves!